What we do

 What are our aims?

-- To educate through new knowledge on ecological and cultural issues;
+- ‘Educate‘ through new knowledge on ecological and cultural issues; and

-- To engage storytellers through a platform for community filmmaking.
+- ‘Engage‘ storytellers through a platform for community filmmaking.

 We remain faithful to a focus on exploring the interactions between culture and nature, both shaped by history and yet so seminal in defining our future trajectory.

-BEFF is powered by a team of professionals who have found success in a range of fields, from conservation, tourism, business and the creative industries of film, writing and media.
-The team works voluntarily to raise funds, nurture partnerships, engage communities and deliver on the programming every year.
+THE BORNEO ECO FILM FESTIVAL is powered by a team of professionals from the fields of conservation, community development, entrepreneurship, tourism, and the creative industries of film, writing and media.
+Driven by passion, the team works voluntarily to raise funds, nurture partnerships, engage communities, curate programmes that breathe life into BEFF each year.

 SUARA COMMUNITY FILMMAKING